The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology: Experiments

 \section{Experiments}

-In this section we report on the experimental performance of our implementation.
-Given the filtration of a simplicial complex as input, we measure the time taken by our implementation to compute the persistent cohomology of the filtration, as well as various statistics.
-We compare the timings with state-of-the-art software for computing persistent homology and cohomology.
-Specifically, we compare our implementation with the {\tt Dionysus} library (\url{www.mrzv.org/software/dionysus/}) which provides implementation for persistent homology~\cite{DBLP:journals/dcg/EdelsbrunnerLZ02,DBLP:journals/dcg/ZomorodianC05} and persistent cohomology~\cite{SMV11} (denoted {\tt DioCoH}) with field coefficients in $\Z_p$, for any prime $p$.
-We also compare our implementation with the {\tt PHAT} library (\url{www.phat.googlecode.com}) which provides an implementation of the optimized algorithm for persistent homology~\cite{Chen11persistenthomology,Bauer:arXiv1303.0477}, with coefficients in $\Z_2$ only. {\tt DioCoH} and {\tt PHAT} have been reported to be the most efficient implementation in practice~\cite{SMV211,Bauer:arXiv1303.0477}.
-Our implementation is in {\tt C++}.
-All timings are measured on a Linux machine with $3.00$ GHz processor and $32$ GB RAM.
-They are all averaged over $10$ independent runs.
-The symbols $\text{T}_\infty$ means that the computation lasted more than $12$ hours, and $\text{M}_{\infty}$ means that the computation ran out of memory.
+In this section, we report on the experimental performance of our implementation.
+The compressed annotation matrix implementation of persistent cohomology (denoted by {\tt CAM} in the following) is part of the {\tt Gudhi} library~\cite{gudhi:FilteredComplexes,gudhi:PersistentCohomology,gudhilibrary_ICMS14,gudhi:urm}.

+Given a filtered simplicial complex as input, we measure the time taken by our implementation to compute its persistent cohomology, and provide various statistics.
+We compare the timings with state-of-the-art software computing persistent homology and cohomology.
+Specifically, we compare our implementation with the {\tt Dionysus} library~\cite{dionysus_morozov} which provides implementation for persistent homology~\cite{DBLP:journals/dcg/EdelsbrunnerLZ02,DBLP:journals/dcg/ZomorodianC05} and persistent cohomology~\cite{DBLP:journals/dcg/SilvaMV11} (denoted {\tt DioCoH}) with field coefficients in $\Z_p$, for any prime $p$.
+We also compare our implementation with the {\tt PHAT} library (version 1.4)~\cite{phat_lib,DBLP:conf/icms/BauerKRW14} which provides an implementation of the optimized algorithm for persistent homology~\cite{Bauer:arXiv1303.0477,Chen11persistenthomology} (using the {\tt --twist} option) as well as an implementation of persistent cohomology~\cite{Bauer:arXiv1303.0477,DBLP:journals/corr/abs-1107-5665} (using the {\tt --dualize} option), with coefficients in $\Z_2$ only. {\tt DioCoH} and {\tt PHAT} have been reported to be the most efficient implementation in practice~\cite{Bauer:arXiv1303.0477,DBLP:journals/corr/abs-1107-5665}.
+All timings are measured on a Linux machine with $3.00$ GHz processor and $32$ GB RAM. {\tt Dionysus}, {\tt PHAT} and our implementation are written in {\tt C++} and compiled with {\tt gcc 4.6.2} with optimization level {\tt -O3}.
+Timings are all averaged over $10$ independent runs.
+The symbols $\text{T}_\infty$ means that the computation lasted more than $12$ hours.